KTrain5169/KTrain5169/README.md

 You're stalking me here?
 I guess so.

+https://git.ktrain5369.me/ is my Git redirectional domain, I may use it sometimes to redirect to my stuff on GitHub or other git sites I may use.

 ## Interests list

 - 👀 I’m interested in coding and tech support stuff